Scholarships, Exhibitions and Bursaries

 The process and final awards remain confidential.
 Final decisions are made by our Governors' Bursaries Committee which has a very small membership and includes the Headmaster and Bursar.

-Contact the Deputy Bursar to request a Bursary Application Form
+Once you have submitted your application for a place, please contact the Deputy Bursar to request a Bursary Application Form